The Cost of Car Shipping – Everything You Need to Know

 Terminal pick up and deliveries are cheaper, but you also have to account for the cost of getting to and from the terminal.
 Some of these are far outside the city and they might charge a storage fee if you don’t pick up your car quickly.

-Remember that door to door deliveries aren’t always possible.
+Remember that door-to-door car deliveries aren’t always possible.
 The road might be too small, or in a gated community that doesn’t allow trucks.
 If that’s the case, you can always arrange a delivery point close to you, like a grocery store parking lot.

 Credible shipping companies include insurance in their car shipping quotation.
 Ask what that coverage includes, and if it comes with a damage deductible.